santa-krauja/TODO-list/readme.md

 #####All is saved on embedded H2 database

 ##Frontend part
-To install necessery dependencies for frontend, use `npm install`
+To install necessery dependencies for frontend in terminal go to \src\main\webapp and use `npm install`

  To add new dependencies `npm install dependency-name --save`

  Still poorly made,
- TODO: create form for POST and GET requests
+ TODO: create form for DELETE requests